glegoux/mdf/README.md

 1) Choose your session (for instance go to `2014/`).

+3) Clean in running the script `clean` to have each exercise without my solution.

-2) Choose the first exercise (`ex1-...` ).
+3) Choose the first exercise (`ex1-...` ).

-2) Read the direction thanks to the picture `direction.png`.
+4) Read the direction thanks to the picture `direction.png` (or with here https://github.com/glegoux/mdf/tree/master/2014).

-3) Write your solution in editing the file answer.py in Python 3.
+5) Write your solution in editing the file answer.py in Python 3.

-4) Run your exercise with the script `launch` in the current session (for instance `2014/`).
+6) Run your exercise with the script `launch` in the current session (for instance `2014/`).

-5) If your results are correct for each `input<i>.txt`, you can go to the next exercise.
+7) If your results are correct for each `input<i>.txt`, you can go to the next exercise.

 *Note :* You can put your tracks with the function local_print() directy.
 In reality, when you are executing `launch`, `main.py` is running instead of `answer.py`, see `bin/` folder.